OpenOrienteering/mapper/file_menu.md

 Permits the export of the currently opened map to another format.
 Currently pdf and raster image export are supported.

 For raster images, Mapper may additionally create world files.
 A world file is a small text file which defines the image's georeferencing relative to the map's projected coordinate reference system.
 Note that these files contain only six numerical parameters.
-They do not contain an identification of the projection, cordinate system or datum they refer to.
+They do not contain an identification of the projection, coordinate system or datum they refer to.
 The filename is derived from the image's filename, but with a modified filename extension usually ending with letter 'w'.

 ---